In 2021, FSC gave life-changing experiences to 75 people with biodiversity training and mentoring.

 The Young Darwin Scholarship is an FSC initiative to encourage and support young people who have a real interest in the natural world – to develop the next generation of ‘Darwins’.

-Going forward, FSC’s Young Darwin Scholarship is keeping a similar residential format, but the scholarship does not end after the trip!
-Scholars will continue to be supported with a dedicated member of FSC staff, exclusive webinars for scholars, heavily subsidised places on FSC’s Eco-Skills courses about biodiversity, conservation days, and behind the scenes tours in areas that are environmentally engaging.
+Scholars will continue to be supported by a dedicated member of FSC staff, exclusive webinars, heavily subsidised places on FSC’s natural history courses, conservation days, and behind the scenes tours in areas that are environmentally engaging.

 Past scholars have continued to study ecology and biology through university degrees and pHDs.
 They have secured green careers in ecology and conservation, and many are volunteering with various environmental organisations.